wfetut/wdqfefe/rfd/0128-aws-integration-tests.md

 ## What

-As part of the increase of the reliability of Teleport, we want to add integration tests for AWS.
+As part of the increase of the reliability of Teleport, we want to add end-to-end (E2E) tests for AWS.
 This will allow us to test the integration with AWS without having to rely on manual testing.

 ## Why

-We want to increase the reliability of Teleport by adding integration tests for AWS.
+We want to increase the reliability of Teleport by adding E2E tests for AWS.
 This will allow us to test the integration with AWS without having to rely on manual testing.
 This will also allow us to test the integration with AWS in a more reliable process to ensure we don't introduce regressions in the future